With many people considering a UK staycation this year, the Isle of Wight is the perfect spot to unwind this summer, or even in autumn.

 The sanctuary focuses mainly on big cats and Madagascan animals, some animals having been rescued from abusive treatments in their previous environments.

-It was a small but very interesting place, with staff speaking about the different species regularly during the day.
-We enjoyed it a lot and I highly recommend this visit for families.
+It was a small but fascinating place, with staff giving regular talks about the various species.
+We loved our visit and highly recommend it for families!

 Donkey sanctuary, Ventnor